wolfvictorOSI/Edge-Data-Store-Docs/V1/Logging/ComponentLogging.md

 # Component-level logging configuration

+Component-level logging collects information about how the components of Edge Data Store are performing.
 Each message in the log displays the message severity level, timestamp, and the message itself.
-By default, Edge Data Store captures Information, Warning and Error messages in the message log.
+By default, EDS captures Information, Warning, and Error messages in the message log.

-**Note:** The individual logging files of Edge Data Store and the components are the following:<br>
+**Note:** The individual logging files of EDS and the components are the following:<br>
   - Edge Data Store: _System_Logging.json_
   - Storage: _Storage_Logging.json_
   - OSIsoft Adapter for OPC UA: _OpcUa1_Logging.json_